[Webinar]: See how SecureW2 + Okta continuously verify certificate trust and enforce policies in real time.

 7. Select the Conditions tab.

-8. In the Conditions section, from the Identity Provider drop-down list, select the Mosyle API Token created earlier (refer to the Generating a SCEP URL and Secret section).
+8. In the Conditions section, from the Identity Provider drop-down list, select the Mosyle API Token created earlier (see the Generating a SCEP URL and Secret section).

 9. Click Update.